tmhglnd/total-serialism/docs/algorithmic-methods.md

 ## hexBeat

 Generate hexadecimal rhythms.
 Hexadecimal beats make use of hexadecimal values (0 - f) that are a base-16 number system.
 Because one digit in a base-16 number system has 16 possible values (0 - 15) these can be converted to 4 bits that therefore can be seen as groups of 4 16th notes.
 These hexadecimal values will then represent any permutation of 1's and 0's in a 4 bit number, where 0 = 0 0 0 0, 7 = 0 1 1 1, b = 1 0 1 1, f = 1 1 1 1 and all possible values in between.
+This method does not work with hexadecimal notation (`0x...`), for that use the `binary()` as an alternative.

+Alias: `hex()`

 **arguments**
 - {String | Number} -> hexadecimal characters (0-f) (optional, default=8)